acastro969/pact-http-example/README.md

 We can think of this as a three steps process:

 1. We will begin by writing the tests for the consumer, where we capture the contract.
-We have the consumer talk to a mock of the provider that Pact provides, and we expect to receive a response.
-We repeat this process for all the interactions that the consumer has with the provider.
+We have the consumer communicate to a mock of the provider provided by Pact, and we expect to receive a certain response.
+We repeat this process for all the interactions.
 At the end of the test session, we have all the integrations we need, and the Pact mock verifies that the consumer makes the correct API calls, does what it's supposed to do, and can handle the response back.
 If the consumer fails, we won't serialize the contract.

 2. Step two involves sending all those requests to a Pact broker like PactFlow, which is a commercial version of the broker, and sharing the version and collaborating on that contract.